chrisseaton/yeomanry-handbook/notes/cheshire-yeomanry/nomrolls/officers.md

 # Nominal Roll of Officers

 Years of first joining, either by commission or transfer.
-Some people possibly appear twice, which we'd like to fix.
+Includes attached arms prior to 1900, as the distinction for example with adjutants is often vague.

 ## 1797